 FICO - Your Credit Score

-Since our society is so automated, it should come as no surprise that your ability to repay your mortgage comes down to one number.
+Because our world is so automated, it should come as no surprise that your creditworthiness comes down to one number.

 All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, each agency uses the following to determine a score:
+While these methods vary, the differences aren't huge; each agency uses the following factors in calculating a credit score:

-- Your Credit History - How long have you had credit for many years, or for a short time?
+- Your Credit History - Have you had credit for many years, or for a short time?

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have any payments later than 30 days?

-- Credit Card Balances - How many accounts?
+- Your Credit Card Balances - How many accounts do you carry?
 How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on which formula the agency uses.
+Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
 Credit scores range from 300 to 800.
-Higher is better.
+Higher is always better.
 Most home buyers have a score above 620.

-Before you can improve your credit score, you must obtain your score and make certain that the credit reports from each reporting agency are correct.
-Fair Isaac, the corporation that offered the original FICO credit score, offers FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to get your score and ensure that the reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and tools that help you understand how to improve your credit score.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.